- October 21-22, 2014: Orientation Program

 - October 26, 2014: Semester Begins

 - January 30, 2015: Semester Ends (Classes offered in English typically end before the end of the semester)

 The date for submission of final papers is at the lecturer's discretion.

 Course offerings in English can be somewhat limited, though students can typically earn a total of 12 credits.
-Course offerings are generally not available until later in the year.
-A list of approved courses that were offered in the Faculty of Law for fall 2012, is available here.
+Course offerings in the Faculty of Law are generally not available until later in the year.
+Exact credit equivalencies vary by course.

 In addition, it is possible for students to take courses at Hebrew University's Rothberg International School.
 Georgetown Law credit will only be given for courses with a high level of legal content.
 In previous years, the following courses offered at the Rothberg School were eligible for Georgetown Law credit:

-- Critical Readings in the Classic Literature of the Talmud (3 credits.)
+- Critical Readings in the Classic Literature of the Talmud.
 Pre-requisites: 1) Hebrew language proficiency level gimel- daled 2) Jewish Studies background in a related field of History, Rabbinic Thought and Text or Philosophy.

-- Role of International Law in Formulating Foreign Policy (3 credits.)
+- Role of International Law in Formulating Foreign Policy.
 Students will not be able to receive credit for this course and the following courses taught at the Law Center: International Law I: Introduction to International Law or Transnational Law.